linzhangUCA/4421tpl-odyssey/project_guide.md

 > [!NOTE]
 > **Bonus**:
-> - Use action in the navigation node.
+> - (10%) Use ROS 2's action service for navigation in the code.

 ### 4. (Bonus) 3-Minute Presentation
-Please cover the following contents in your presentation and make sure the audience gets plenty eye contacts.
+Please cover the following contents in your presentation.
-1. Who you are and what are you going to present.
+1. (1%) Who you are and what are you going to present.
-2. Project objectives and results.
+2. (2%) Project objectives and results.
-3. Navigation approaches.
-4. Coffee delivery solutions.
+3. (3%) Coffee and cup transportation solutions.
+4. (4%) Navigation approaches.
-5. Technical Q&As (**No questions, no bonus**).
+5. (2%) Technical Q&As (**No questions, no bonus**).

 ### 5. (Bonus/Penalty) Demonstration
 > [!IMPORTANT]
 > #### Time: 11 AM - 1 PM on Thursday, Apr.
 30th @ LSC159

 #### Rules
-> - Each team has **3 attempts**.
+- Each team has **3 attempts**.
-> - Each attempt will be limited to 5 minutes.
+- Each attempt will be limited to 5 minutes.
-> - Teams with fewer attemps have higher priority in the queue.
+- Teams with fewer attempts have higher priority in the queue.
-> - Bonus/Penalty will be given based on the best attempt.
+- Bonus/Penalty will be given based on the best attempt.
+- Any human intervention will terminate attempt immediately.

-### Procedure
+#### Procedure
 1. Place the robot on/behind the "Start Line".
-2. Start all ROS nodes.
+2. Start all ROS nodes and let the robot do the job by itself.
 3. Stop the robot and end the navigation with a visible indication.
 4. If robot didn't enter the department office, euclidean distance from the navigation cut-off location to the ce will be measured to determine your team's bonus and penalty.
-5. (Optional) Take interview, one question for each teammember.

-> [!NOTE]
-> **Bonus/Penalty Points**:
+#### Bonus/Penalty Points:
-> - +2 if the robot made it out of LSC159.
+- +2% if the robot made it out of LSC159.
-> - +3 if the robor made it passing LSC167 (Dr. Mason's office).
+- +3% if the robor made it passing LSC167 (Dr. Mason's office).
-> - +20 if the robot made it to the front desk of the department office.
+- +10% if the robot made it to the front desk of the department office.
-> - +10 if the robot dodged a dynamic obstabcle.
+- +5% if the robot dodged a dynamic obstabcle.
-> - +2 if the robot indicated the end of the navigation on the board.
+- +2% if the robot indicated the end of the navigation on the board.
-> - -5 if coffee spilled
+- -5% if coffee spilled
-> - $$-5d$$ if the robot didn't get into the department office. $d$ is the euclidean distance from the robot's ending location to the closest point of the department door in meters.
+- $$-5d%$$ if the robot didn't get into the department office. $d$ is the euclidean distance from the robot's ending location to the closest point of the department door in meters.
->   The maximum distance penalty will be 50 points.
+  The maximum distance penalty will be 50% of the total project points.

+> [!TIP]
-Be expected to demonstrate the robot not only to the people from Annex 105, but also to anyone who may show up in the hallway of Lewis Science Center.
+> Be expected to demonstrate the robot and answer the questions not only to the people from Annex 105, but also to anyone who may show up during the demo.